gbroques/gpt2-small-js/README.md

 ## Why study GPT-2?

+GPT-2 was introduced by [Language Models are Unsupervised Multitask Learners](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) in 2019.

-GPT-2 (2019) is the predecessor of state-of-the-art large language models (LLMs) such as ChatGPT (2022), Claude, Llama, and Bard.
+It is the predecessor of state-of-the-art large language models (LLMs) such as ChatGPT (2022), Claude, Llama, and Bard.

 The following diagram shows this relationship: